RyanZim/EJS-Lint/README.md

 This allows us to access `Template.parseTemplateText()`, a "plumbing" function that parses the string and splits it into an array.

+Run `npm test` to test your changes before committing.
+We have 100% code coverage and we would like it to stay that way; please include tests when adding a new feature.
+Run `npm run cover` to generate the coverage report.

 ## CLI

 ```